dotnet/docs-maui/docs/user-interface/handlers/create.md

 ## Create the property mapper

-Each handler typically provides a *property mapper*, which defines what actions to take when a property change occurs in the cross-platform control.
+Each handler typically provides a *property mapper*, which defines what Actions to take when a property change occurs in the cross-platform control.
 The `PropertyMapper` type is a `Dictionary` that maps the cross-platform control's interface properties to their associated Actions.

 `PropertyMapper` is defined in .NET MAUI's generic `ViewHandler` class, and requires two generic arguments to be supplied: